 All of the studies we included focused on drama interventions.
 Hence a key finding from our research is that there is relatively little reporting of evaluated non-drama interventions within non-clinical settings.
 While all the studies focused on drama, they were heterogeneous, using different research designs and drawing on different ontological and epistemological premises.

 The heterogeneity of the studies means that it is not appropriate to synthesise the findings.
 For example, the interventions being evaluated ranged from one-off performances through to weekly drama sessions over an extended period of more than a month.
 Drama was provided with and without discussion workshops.
-In some interventions the target population were performers and in other they were the audience.
+In some interventions the target population were performers and in others they were the audience.
 The studies also encompassed diverse populations.
 Some focused on selected groups of young people including those defined as ‘at risk’ by parents, teachers and professionals, young people in deprived areas and young people from minority ethnic groups.
 Others focused more generally on young people in schools or community settings.
 This diversity also makes it difficult to compare results and generalise the findings.
 Nevertheless, a number of key findings did emerge from the study, and these are addressed in terms of four key areas: peer interaction, social skills and empowerment; knowledge, attitude and risk in relation to HIV/AIDS; sexual health; and alcohol, tobacco and illegal drug use.
 A thematic summary of the study findings is presented in Table 5.

 <Table 5 here>